 Conclusion – how to tell if a drone is watching you at night?

-We discussed several drone detection systems that can help you spot a drone at night around your sensitive property.
+We discussed several drone detection systems that can help you spot a drone around your sensitive property at night.

 But the question is, what to do next when we detect the drone?

 Obviously, due to federal regulations covering airspace, we cannot go on shooting drones out of the sky; that would be illegal.